the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-error-management.md

 ## Why should you care about error management?

-We all have experienced it: you just wrote a new piece of code, but when you try it, it doesn't work as expected.
+We all have experienced it: you just wrote a new piece of code, but when you try it, it does not work as expected.
 Perhaps there is a typo, or a bug, or you just passed the wrong parameter to a function.
-It's not a big deal... as long as you notice.
+It is not a big deal... as long as you notice.
-Noticing something is wrong is the first step to fix it, or worst case scenario discard that piece of code.
+Noticing something is wrong is the first step to fixing it.

 Unfortunately, not all errors are easy to foresee.
 This is particularly true when your code is going to be used by someone else than you.